“I’m starting my own business and need a website. Do you know anyone who can do it?”

 Free design software has given people access to the tools that were once the express purview of the professional graphic designer.
 Nowadays, anyone with a clunky copy of Microsoft Publisher can design their own brochures, or an ad like this, and fill them with cheesy clipart and hideous fonts and have them printed on bright pink paper at the local quick print, so why hire a professional to do the job?
 These tools give the false impression that anyone can be a designer.
 Forgive my snobbishness but knowing how to type doesn’t make you a writer.

-I don’t cut my own hair, fix my own car, do my own taxes or do my own root canals; I hire professionals to do these things for me.
+I don’t cut my own hair, fix my own car, do my own taxes or drill my own root canals; I hire professionals to do these things for me.
 Re: taxes, it’s not that I couldn’t do my own taxes per se, it’s that the time involved in doing them myself far outweighs the expense of having them done by my CPA.
 Time is money, and my time is more valuable being spent doing other things.

 In an effort to save money, budget-minded small business owners and individuals needing professional design services are often tempted to do it themselves or get a friend’s friend to do it.
 What they may not realize is that: